neuefische/capstone-next-template/README.md

 #### App

-1.Follow the default setup for Create React App.
+1.Follow the default setup for Next.js.

 #### Storybook